prodseanb/prodseanb/README.md

 ```python
 ## @Author: prodseanb
 ```
 [prodseanb.github.io](https://prodseanb.github.io/) contains a repository of research, projects, labs, and any material that I've worked on.
-This repository of research is comprised of topics, subfields, and domains related but not limited to Technology, Information Security, Programming, Python, Artificial Intelligence and Machine Learning, DevOps, and more along the interesting world of computers.
+This repository of research is comprised of topics, subfields, and domains related but not limited to Technology, Information Security, Programming, Python, Artificial Intelligence and Machine Learning, DevOps, and more along the world of computers and technology.
 ## 👥 Always looking to collaborate!
 I am always open and available to work on research projects, labs, websites, blog articles, coding solutions, etc. Want to conduct business?
 Send me a message on [LinkedIn](https://www.linkedin.com/in/sean-bachiller-40b63417b/).